 Who you're dealing with depends in part on how you met the agent.
-If you just walked into an open house, or called the number on a “for sale” sign, chances are you are in contact with the seller's agent.
-If, on the other hand, you contacted an agent with the idea that he or she show you homes and assist you with the buying process, there’s a better chance it’s a buyer’s agent.
+If you just walked into an open house or called the number on a "For Sale" sign, chances are you are in contact with the seller's agent.
+Still, Oregon law says that if both the seller and buyer consent in writing, the parties can both be represented by the same real estate agent.

-In Oregon, it is common for both parties to be represented throughout the whole transaction by a real estate agent.
-As a result, the entire sale process can be conducted without the seller and buyer ever meeting in person.
+In Oregon, it's common for both parties to be represented throughout the whole transaction by a real estate agent.
+As a result, the entire sales process can be conducted without the seller and buyer ever meeting in person.

 Most likely, though, there will be subsequent negotiations after the seller receives the original offer from you.
 In that case, the seller will return the offer to you with a "Seller's Counter Offer No. 1."
 The counter offer is just an amendment to the initial offer.
 You can accept to the counter offer or continue negotiations.
-Once the final counter offer is signed, the agreement becomes binding.

 The required disclosures include, but are not limited to, such things as the source of domestic water and whether the roof has ever leaked.
-For more information about the property disclosure statement and how to make sense of it, see Buying an Oregon Home: What Does the Seller's Disclosure Form Tell Me?.
+For more information about the property disclosure statement and how to make sense of it, see Buying an Home?
+What the Seller Real Estate Disclosures Will Tell You.

-Although the old legal doctrine called caveat emptor (buyer beware) is not imposed upon Oregon buyers, a seller has to disclose only known material defects.
-If the seller is not aware of a particular defect—for example, never ventured into the attic to notice the dry rot there—it may be difficult to hold the seller accountable after closing.
+Although an old legal doctrine called caveat emptor (buyer beware) is not imposed upon Oregon buyers, a seller has to disclose only known material defects.
+If the seller is not aware of a particular defect—for example, never ventured into the attic to notice the dry rot there—it might be difficult to hold the seller accountable after closing.
 Having a professional inspection performed will help limit some of that risk (but not all).

 After the seller accepts your offer, the sale will likely take around 45 days to close.
 During that time, you and the seller will need to complete inspections, appraisals, financing, and everything else required to sell the property.